 This order may be made for the benefit of an associated person or a child who fits the definition above.
-The aim of this order is to protect you or a child from violence or harassment.
-It can also be used to prevent the other party from coming within a certain area and, in some cases, from getting someone else to commit acts of violence or harassment.
+The aim of this order is to protect you or a child from abuse or harassment.
+It can also be used to prevent the other party from coming within a certain area and, in some cases, from getting someone else to commit acts of abuse or harassment.

 Orders of this nature usually last for six months and are tailored to meet the circumstances of the case.
-They generally forbid the other party from: